How do you use the word qualche in Italian? What does it mean? How do you pronounce it?

-Now let’s see what the use of qualche in Italian is.
+Now let’s see how to use qualche in Italian.

 Use of qualche in Italian

 We’ve said that qualche in Italian is an adjective that can mean “some”, “a few” and also “any”.
 To be more precise, it’s what we call an aggettivo indefinito, an indefinite adjective.
-These adjectives, such as also alcuni, qualsiasi and ogni, introduce a small amount of something.
+These adjectives, like alcuni, qualsiasi and ogni, introduce a small amount of something.

-Most importantly, however, you have to remember that qualche is always followed by a singular noun, never a plural noun.
+The most important thing to remember is that qualche is always followed by a singular noun, never a plural noun.
 It’s also used with countable nouns.